charigyang/made2order/README.md

 ## How to use

 We have included a demo on how to train on several datsets (RDS, MNIST and SVHN).
 Check `main.py`.
 The dataset should be downloaded automatically on the first run (or created on the fly, as in RDS).

+Other datasets will be uploaded in due course.

 To run this on your own dataset, simply create a dataloader of the same nature.